|Name||Beverage Containers Act|

 |Reclamation System||Licensed beverage container depots|

 The Prince Edward Island (PEI) Beverage Container Management System was established under the Beverage Containers Act (May 2008).
 The goal of this program is to increase the range of beverage options available to consumers, while diverting beverage containers from the landfill for recycling.
-Prince Edward Island has a stable deposit system for beer, wine, spirits and soft drinks.
-Returns flow back to retailers and depots alike.
 Starting in 1977, non-refillable containers for beer and soft drinks were banned in the province.
 However, that law was repealed in 2008.
 Now all beverages (alcoholic and non-alcoholic) must be sold in recyclable containers, subject to a partially refundable deposit.
 Beverages may not be sold if they are connected by plastic rings or any other connecting device which is not biodegradable or photodegradable.

 Brand owners are required to collect and remit a deposit from consumers to the PEI Department of Finance on applicable liquor and non-liquor beverage containers.
 The deposit is partly refunded (50%) to consumers for each container returned at one of the depots.
 Deposits on refillable containers, including domestic beer bottles are completely refundable.
-The PEI Department of Environment, Labour and Justice is responsible for the oversight of the program.
+The PEI Department of Environment, Water and Climate Change is responsible for the oversight of the program.

 No entity may sell a beverage in Prince Edward Island until the distributor and the type of beverage has been approved by the Minister of Environment, Energy and Forestry, and a plan exists for the refilling or recycling of the containers.
 Distributors must be registered under the Act.
 The retailer pays the manufacturer a deposit and recoups it on sale.
 The retailer gets the deposit from the consumer.